-Using graphic design as an enabler for content and interaction design we developed simple information hierarchies and page formats.
+Using graphic design as an enabler for content and interaction design we developed simple and consistent information hierarchies, page formats and interaction patterns.
 We focused on how our users interacted with the information and iterated accordingly.
-The typographic specifications we developed were carefully considered for maximum legibility, readability and effective hierarchy.
+The typographic and layout specifications we developed were carefully considered for maximum legibility, readability and effective hierarchy.

 Our goal was to ensure that content was legible and easy to read for everyone, and that information and interactions could be clearly understood.